-The Hollywood Fair Committee is already busy preparing for this, the third year of the Fair (from Wed 14th to Sun 18th August).
-Organised on the theme of the Gathering and reaching out to our emigrants overseas the 2013 Fair promises to be even better than the hugely successful ones of 2011 and 2012.
+The Hollywood Fair Committee is already busy preparing for this, the fourth year of the Fair (from Wed 13th to Sun 17th August).
+Reaching out to our emigrants overseas, the 2014 Fair promises to be even better than the hugely successful ones of 2011, 2012 & 2013.
 The pre-1950s rural heritage theme of the Fair has proved a real hit with people.
-Whether it’s nostalgia for the past or something else but country and townspeople alike have been flocking to Hollywood in the last 2 years to be part of the celebration.
+Whether it’s nostalgia for the past or something else but country and townspeople alike have been flocking to Hollywood in the last 3 years to be part of the celebration.

 The attendance on the Sunday surpassed all expectations.
 The crowds just kept coming and coming.
 Among the items on display were vintage cars and farm machinery.
 There were exhibitions of the traditional crafts of blacksmithing, stonecutting, wood-turning and butter making.
 The indoor handicrafts being displayed included spinning, knitting and sewing.
 Storytelling, fortune-telling and matchmaking were just some of the other items on offer.
 Another highlight was the sheep show: the competition for the various categories attracted intense local interest.
 It’s estimated that approx 3,000 people attended the Fair on the Saturday and an amazing 7,000 on the Sunday.
 People embraced the whole spirit of the occasion and enjoyed the spectacle of seeing each other dressed in period attire!
 Everything was done on a purely voluntary basis by locals – there wasn’t a celebrity in sight!
 People were astonished that they could enjoy such entertainment for an entrance fee of just 2 Euros (children were free).

 This year’s Fair is being organised on the theme of the Gathering.
 Hollywood GAA club is inviting all past players back for a social evening on the Friday of the Fair.
 Locals have been encouraged to invite members of their own family and friends who are abroad home during that week.
 The Hollywood Fair booklet this year will feature articles from Hollywood emigrants in the USA, Africa, Australia, Britain and Europe.
-In this the year of the Gathering Hollywood will welcome home its extended family for the great community celebration which is the Hollywood Fair.
+Hollywood will welcome home its extended family for the great community celebration which is the Hollywood Fair.

 Beidh céad míle fáilte rompu abhaile.